 What’s better, the FC824 features a unique technology that consistently and continuously monitors and adjusts indoor temperatures to maintain the temperatures you set on the thermostat.

 The FC824 comes in a cool-to-touch cabinet and includes an in-built oxygen depletion sensor (ODS).
-It also has an overheat switch that automatically shuts down the unit if overheating is detected.
+It also has an overheat switch that automatically shuts down the propane heater with the thermostat if overheating is detected.

 - 22,000 BTU of heating power

 - Electronic ignition

 - Fan output of 215.4 CFM (at High setting)